Recent faculty scholarship and related activity (selected)

 Nikolaos Lazaridis published and article “Physical characterization in ancient Egyptian narrative literature” in Égypte Nilotique et Méditerranéenne 6 (2013): 123-137.

 Michael Vann received a Fulbright Scholar Award to Indonesia for the Spring semester 2013.
+He also published an article “Haunted house, haunted history: Visitors to Semarang’s Lawang Sewu find competing narratives of history, memory and popular culture” in Inside Indonesia in July.

-Nikolaos Lazaridis was invited in December by the Classics Department at UC Davis to give a talk entitled “And now, without delay, tell me your name, so I can offer you a gift…: Naming strategies in ancient Greek and Egyptian narrative literature.”
+Nikolaos Lazaridis was invited in December by the Classics Department at UC Davis to give a talk titled “And now, without delay, tell me your name, so I can offer you a gift…: Naming strategies in ancient Greek and Egyptian narrative literature.”
 He also has recently published three entries in Blackwell’s Encyclopedia of Ancient History (2012) on “Ptah,” “Bastet,” and “Humor and satire, Pharaonic Egypt.”

 Christopher Castaneda wrote a review of Jeff D. Makholm's The Political Economy of Pipelines: A Century of Comparative Institutional Development that was published on EH.net.
 He also wrote an article titled The Lesson of San Bruno: History Repeats Itself that was published in Public Works Society, the newsletter of the Public Works Historical Society.